jake-knerr/chess/README.md

 }
 ```

-#### When overriding a style rule in a media query, write the overridden rule exactly as it appeared earlier.
+#### When overriding a style rule in a media & container query, write the overridden rule exactly as it appeared earlier.

 > Why?
 This ensures that the specificity of the media query rule will be greater than the rule it is overriding.